Managing Blogs

 Viewing Blog Entries for a Specific Student

-1. Click Participants in the Navigation Drawer.
+1. Click on the Participants in the Course Navigation Menu.

 2. Locate and click on the student's name.